 The Quarter Pony is a small scale replica of a Quarter Horse.
-Unlike the Quarter Horse, it may come in any color, or combination of colors.
-The Quarter pony has been around for many years, deriving from Quarter Horses not reaching the AQHA's minimum (14.2h) height requirement of the early years.
+The Quarter Pony only accpets traditional "solid" colors, meaning there are no pinto or appaloosa features on them, while the International Quarter Pony is accepting of all colors or combination of colors.
+The Quarter Pony has been around for many years, deriving from Quarter Horses not reaching the AQHA's minimum (14.2h) height requirement of the early years.
 Even though the AQHA's height requirement was later phased out, the quarter pony continued.

 The most recent evolution in the quarter pony industry is the acceptance of various colors and color patterns, rather than sticking to the original standard of only accepting solid colored ponies for registration.
 Acceptance of colors is enabling breeders to breed those all so sought-after color patterns such as the tobiano and overo paint patterns as well as the blanketed appaloosa patterns onto to the quarter pony size and conformation.
 Known quarter horse bloodlines are encouraged but not required.